 Although it is relatively easy to induce the illusion, it is difficult to generate controlled sensations due to the inconsistency and instability of the illusion, differences observed among subjects, muscle configuration, and load conditions, among other reasons.

-Currently we are building an experimental setup that will allow us to conduct controlled experiments on improving the vividness of the illusion and evaluate feasibility of inducing the illusions in a consistent, repeatable and controllable fashion with quick onset.
+We designed and manufactured a tendon vibrators with feedback controlled frequency and position.
+These vibrators are used to induce elbow flexion and extension illusions using different time-varying frequency profiles.
+We have an experimental setup that allows us to conduct controlled experiments on improving the vividness of the illusion and evaluate feasibility of inducing the illusions in a consistent, repeatable and controllable fashion with quick onset.